p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

  to practically solve.
 The hyperparameters used were the same for both agents and the same as in the paper, they can be found in the file: `Results/Bit_Flipping/Results.py`

+ONLY DIFFERENCE IS HER added.. hyperparameters the same

 ![Bit Flipping Results](Results/Data_and_Graphs/Bit_Flipping_Results_Graph.png)

 #### Fetch Reach